gagandeep/Web-Architecture-Evolution/Chapter0.md

 The Forth Generation of Computers were made though Microprocessors that we are using till date.
 Microprocessors incorporates the functions of a central processing unit on a single Integrated circuit (IC).
 After the introduction of Microprocessors, they more and more powerful every 2 year. **Moore's law** is the observation that the number of transistors in a dense Integrated circuit doubles about every two years.

 ### 4. Mobile Computers
+With Moore's law, heat and power utilization also increased significately.

 ### 5. IoT (Internet of Things) specialized hardware